DanTurekCIS2454/cis2454-fall2025-project-2-DanTurekCIS2454/README.md

 Read file.
 Display full Get JSON on start.

+Think I have Post to create, checking curl command
+Yes post worked using curl

-Criteria    Complete 5 points   Missing 0 points    Criterion Score Get endpoint with filtering Score of Get endpoint with filtering,/ 5 put endpoint for updates    Score of put endpoint for updates,/ 5 post update for creating    Score of post update for creating,/ 5 delete endpoint for deleting    Score of delete endpoint for deleting,/ 5 Total   Score of Project 2,/ 20
+Criteria    Complete 5 points   Missing 0 points    Criterion Score Get endpoint with filtering Score of Get endpoint with filtering,  1 / 5 put endpoint for updates    Score of put endpoint for updates,     0 / 5 post update for creating    Score of post update for creating,     5 / 5 delete endpoint deleting    Score of delete endpoint for deleting, 0 / 5 Total   Score of Project 2,                                        6 / 20